 - Zenshuji Soto Mission

-For 60 years, Keiro has focused on improving the quality of life for older adults and their caregivers in the Japanese American community of Los Angeles, Orange, and Ventura counties.
+Founded in 1961, Keiro improves the quality of life for older adults and their caregivers in the Japanese American community of Los Angeles, Orange, and Ventura counties.
 Keiro provides a range of culturally-sensitive programs and resources, in both English and Japanese, to meet the evolving needs of our aging community.
 In everything we do, we advance our mission through a person-centered, innovative, and collaborative approach.
-For more information, visit keiro.org.